-Please note that if you install products not yet listed on the commission's Register of Products, you do so at the risk that VEECs for that activity may not be able to be created.
+Please note that if you install products not yet listed on the commission's Register of Products, you do so at the risk that VEECs for that activity may not be able to be created where the product is not subsequently approved.
 This is because VEECs can only be created for activities involving products which have been approved and listed on the commission's Register of Products.